wisp-lang/wisp/Readme.md

 #### Characters

-Characters are syntatic sugar for JS single char strings
+Characters are syntatic sugar for strings of single character

 ```clojure
 \a  ;; => "a"